Syndamia/pico-web/README.md

 On each successful merge request to `main`,

-- the production docker image is released to [dockerhub](https://hub.docker.com/r/syndamia/pico-web),
+- the production docker image is released to [dockerhub](https://hub.docker.com/r/syndamia/pico-web), and it is scanned with [Trivy](TODO)
 - a [GitHub release](https://github.com/Syndamia/pico-web/releases) is created, according to the pull request label, and
 - the kubernetes cluster is deployed with [minkube](TODO) in the pipeline